-The Local Government State Award determined wage increases of 3.5% for 2024/2025 and 3% for 2025/2026 financial years.
-Estimated increases resulting from additional steps being incorporated into the salary system are provided for in the LTFP.
+The Local Government State Award determined a wage increase of 3.0% for 2025/26.Estimated increases resulting from additional steps being incorporated into the salary system are provided for in the LTFP.
 The achievement of a strict set of criteria will be necessary, therefore it is difficult to accurately model the financial effect on the LTFP.
 Superannuation has been factored by a varying percentage as the Council meets the requirements of the Commonwealth Government Increases in superannuation which are to be phased in over the life of the LTFP.
-The superannuation percentage for 2024/2025 is 11.5% and will rise by 0.5% to 12% in 2025/2026.
-The 2025/2026 rate of 12% is assumed to remain for the duration of the LTFP.
+The superannuation rate of 12% applies from 1 July 2025 and is assumed to remain for the duration of the LTFP.

-Statecover, council's provider of Workers Compensation insurance have advised that they are changing their premium model.
+Statecover, council's provider of Workers Compensation insurance, has advised that they are changing their premium model.
 The impact of this on our premium is not yet known.

-An estimated increase of 8% has been provided for Worker Cover in the 2024/2025, and 4% for the reminder of the LTFP years.
+An estimated increase of 4% has been provided for Worker's Compensation across the LTFP.

-Fringe Benefits Tax (FBT) expense is estimated to increase by 6% for 2024/2025, 4% in the 2025/2026 year, and 2.5% annually thereafter.
-This is in line with the CPI increases reflected in the LTFP.
-Staff contribution rates for private use of vehicles are increased in line with the current Motor Vehicle Leaseback Protocol and will assist in constraining FBT costs.
+Fringe Benefits Tax (FBT) expense is estimated to increase by 4% across the LTFP.
+Staff contribution rates for private use of vehicles have increased in line with the current Motor Vehicle Leaseback Protocol and will assist in constraining FBT costs.